 Regardless of whether you just enjoy a gentle family ride out along the quiet country lanes, or you are a committed cyclist, North Norfolk is pretty much ideal for riding.
 Unless you are a dedicated downhill mountain biker (we have no mountains!) you will not be disappointed.

-While Norfolk is by no means as flat as its reputation suggests (to the surprise of some in last year’s Tour of Britain race), the terrain is generally gently undualting, with the occasional short, sharp shock!
+While Norfolk is by no means as flat as its reputation suggests (to the surprise of some in the last Tour of Britain race to pass through), the terrain is generally gently undulating, with the occasional short, sharp shock!

 If you wish to bring your own bikes, then the cottage’s brick and flint shed can be used for secure cycle storage.
 Alternatively, if you would like to hire cycles locally then Overland Cycles in Holt, and Huff and Puff Cycles both provide well-maintained fleets.